bgrgicak/wp-tester/docs/configuration.md

 - `pending` (boolean): Show pending tests
 - `other` (boolean): Show other test statuses

-When no filter options are specified, all statuses are shown by default.
+When no filter options are specified, only failed tests are shown by default.
+Use the `--verbose` (or `-v`) CLI flag to show all test statuses.

 **Reporter Types:**